 How does modal impact the environment?

+It depends.
 Lenzing has developed innovative environmental processes for the manufacture of Lenzing Modal which are not commercially available to others.
 These non-toxic technologies have allowed Lenzing to recover up to 95% of Modal’s production materials, minimising emissions and conserving resources.

 The environmental footprint of Lenzing Modal is a positive one – it’s carbon-neutral, requires less land per tonne than cotton fibres and has a water consumption level that’s ten to twenty times less than that of cotton.
 Many brands, therefore, see Modal as an eco-friendly choice.

 So why then has modal received a lower Class D rating from materials experts Made-By?